If you plan to start a personal blog but don’t know how to go about it, you’re going to love this post.

 Today, Vanessa's blog is pushing a million monthly visitors.
 She's been featured in many major publications such as CNN, BBC, CBS, Inc., and many more.

-Vanessa's business income is consisted of sales of her books, speaking gigs, and sales of online courses.
+Vanessa's business income consists of sales of her books, speaking gigs, and sales of online courses.

 101. Tim Ferriss